prosyslab/flip/README.md

 $ ./script/process-result-oracle-fail-avg.py -p <project> -c <case>
 ```

+To reproduce table 7, you can execute the above commands.

+The format of the result is the same as the main results.

 ## Reproducing the experiments for impact analysis of P_pass and P_fail (Table 8)
 ```sh
 # If you want to reproduce whole experimental data,